RONAOKE, Va. – Starting Feb. 16, Virginia launched a statewide platform for people to register for the vaccine.

 - Chesapeake Health District - city of Chesapeake

-- Chesterfield Health District [While in 1b, those 65+ are not yet being vaccinated] - Chesterfield and Powhatan counties; city of Colonial Heights - Those 65+ who qualify for vaccines in Phase 1b will be offered vaccines in the coming weeks
+- Chesterfield Health District [While in 1b, those 65+ without an underlying medical condition are not yet being vaccinated] - Chesterfield and Powhatan counties; city of Colonial Heights - Those 65+ who qualify for vaccines in Phase 1b will be offered vaccines in the coming weeks

-- Chickahominy Health District [While in 1b, those 65+ are not yet being vaccinated] - Charles City, Goochland, Hanover and New Kent counties - Those 65+ who qualify for vaccines in Phase 1b will be offered vaccines in the coming weeks
+- Chickahominy Health District [While in 1b, those 65+ without an underlying medical condition are not yet being vaccinated] - Charles City, Goochland, Hanover and New Kent counties - Those 65+ who qualify for vaccines in Phase 1b will be offered vaccines in the coming weeks

 - Cumberland Plateau Health District - Buchanan, Dickenson, Russell and Tazewell counties